lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_prune/README.md

 * `H_TEST_PRUNE`: prune the network after training, during the test phase
 * `H_TRAI_PRUNE`: prune the network during training (and at the end during the test also)

 Pruning after training (option `H_TEST_PRUNE`) applies pruning on the trained network.
 It may lead to lower performances if the pruning is too aggressive, i.e. if too many neurons are removed.
-Pruning during training will reduce the impact of neurons removal, because the training continues after pruning which alleviates the effect of neruons removal.
+Pruning during training will reduce the impact of neurons removal, because the training continues after pruning which alleviates the effect of neurons removal.

 ## How pruning works
 Two kinds of pruning are implemented for now: